S3gmentati0nFault/Slides/ISC-recap/sycl.md

 ## SYCL programming model \[Enccs\]

 - A _Queue_ dispatches work to our devices.
-- _Actions_ is work that needs to be processed.
+- _Actions_ is work that needs to be processed, actions are associated to queues and therefore are assigned to specific devices.
 - Within the actions we execute _kernels_, which are executed asynchronously.

 ```c++